mddanishyusuf/dailyhack/README.md

 ## 📖 About DailyHack

-DailyHack is just an Idea about sharing the **hack/tricks/shortcuts** we use in our daily life to develop and fix the things quick and smart way.
-So, it's a community of the makers and geeks around the world.
-So, anyone can share their methods with the other makers and developers.
+DailyHack is just an Idea about sharing the **hacks/tricks/shortcuts** we use in our daily life to develop and fix the things quick and smart way.
+It's a community of makers and geeks from around the world.
+Anyone can share their methods with other makers and developers.

 <br/>

 ## ✍ How to add tricks

-So, we are using the [GitHub Issue System](https://github.com/mddanishyusuf/dailyhack/issues) as a CMS.
+We are using the [GitHub Issue System](https://github.com/mddanishyusuf/dailyhack/issues) as a CMS.
 So, it's easy to add your tricks.
 Just create an issue and write your hack into an editor and submit.
 After you submit the author/editors will set the tags to your issues and it will show [on the website](https://dailyhack.xyz/).

 <br/>

 ## 🤝 How to Contribute

 Adding tricks is a big contribution to the open-source community.
-So, the website is Open Source and code in this repository.
-So, you can do whatever you seem that it should be improvised and need to be changed.
+The website and the code in this repository is Open Source.
+So, you can make any improvements or changes you desire.

 [List of Contributors](https://dailyhack.xyz/contributors)